marksim/blog/source/about/index.markdown

 ## 'Expert' Programmer

-I've been programming for nearly 20 years and I've been earning my living at it for most of the last 12.
-For the first several years I was a Java programmer, but about 5 years ago I stepped into a job that let me pick technologies.
+I've been programming since 1994 and I've been earning my living at it since 1999.
+For the first several years I was a Java programmer, but in 2007 I stepped into a job that let me pick technologies.
 I was intrested in Rails, so I went with it.
 That began a love for Ruby and simplicity that I've tried to nurture ever since.

 ## A New Adventure